 -

-Writing variations: uppercase/lowercase, with or without hyphens/spaces (e.g.,
+Writing variations: uppercase/lowercase, with or without hyphens/spaces (e.g.:

-in stock,IN-STOCK) - Numeric values: positive number = in stock | 0 or negative = out of stock
+in stock,IN-STOCK) - Numeric values: 0 or negative = out of stock | positive number = in stock

 -